GeoMOER/moer-mpg-data-analysis/docs/units/_unit00/unit00-02_deliverables.md

 final_grade
 ```

 Note that you do not have to achieve five points in each assignment or the MOHA.
-However, passing the course requires at least five points in regard to your final grade.
+However, passing the course requires at least five points in regard to your final grade and submitting the unmarked assignments in time.
 {: .notice--info}